Relative Algebro-Geometric stabilities of Toric Manifolds: Introduction

 5pt

 {\bfseries Acknowledgements.} The first author would like to thank Professors Y. Nakagawa, Y. Sano and A. Higashitani for their valuable comments and discussions.
 In particular, Higashitani suggested to us to use the toric package \cite{normaliz} for our computations.
+Both authors thank the referee for valuable suggestions to improve this article.